cyberlytics/Stockbird/README.md

 ## URL
-You can access our website through this link: http://stockbird-frontend-s3.s3-website.eu-central-1.amazonaws.com/
+You can access our website through this link: <br>
+http://stockbird-frontend-s3.s3-website.eu-central-1.amazonaws.com/

 ## Copyright and Licenses